top of page

 R v K (2021) Woolwich Crown Court.

-We represented the defendant K, who was a law student of good character was charged with Robbery, Theft and ABH.
-K was accused of entering a local store which resulted in a dispute with the shopkeeper.
-It was alleged that K assaulted the shopkeeper and took items belonging to the store.
+We represented the defendant, Mr K, a law student of good character, who was charged with Robbery, Theft and ABH.
+K was accused of entering a local store, which resulted in a dispute with the shopkeeper.
+The shopkeeper alleged that Mr K had assaulted him and took items belonging to the store.
 Following our representation at trial, K was found Not Guilty of Robbery and Theft.
 The jury could not decide on the ABH charge.
-At the retrial we were able to make successful representations for the Crown to accept a S4 Public Order in place of the ABH.
-As a result D received a conditional discharge for this matter meaning he is able to pursue a career in law.
+At the retrial, we were able to make successful representations for the Crown to accept a S4 Public Order in place of the ABH.
+As a result, D received a conditional discharge for this matter, meaning he is able to pursue a career in law.

 R v T (2021) St Albans Crown Court.